agrabz/SwiftScopeFunctions/README.md

+This is all exploratory.
+But if anyone wants to use it then 🤷‍♂️

 # SwiftScopeFunctions
 [WIP] A KeyPath, parameter pack and result builder based collection of scope functions in Swift.
 Inspired by Kotlin.